A Veteran's Guide to PouchDB

 To continue with Chitter as an example, let's look at the various types a social media network might need.
 Each of these would be represented as a document type, and each instance of each type would be a single document:

-• Statuses: Posts by user devices.
+- Statuses: Posts by user devices.
 Links to the posting user.
 Other devices may issue updates that must be aggregated into a status using views.

-• Status Media: A link to a media attachment.
+- Status Media: A link to a media attachment.
 Includes metadata info as well as a link to the associated status.
 (Note: Although PouchDB and CouchDB support handling attachments, I highly recommend using a blob-specific store for storing files, such as S3-likes.
 These systems are simply not built for blob storage.)

-• Follows: Relations between users.
+- Follows: Relations between users.
 Links to all associated users.

-• Profiles: A user's self-defined metadata.
+- Profiles: A user's self-defined metadata.
 Links to the user.

-• Profile links: Links to external websites to be listed on the user's profile.
+- Profile links: Links to external websites to be listed on the user's profile.
 Links to the user's profile.

-• Moderation Actions: Blocks, mutes, and other moderation actions should be stored individually, with an ID like moderation:${actingUser}:${deviceId}:${targetUser}:${action} in order to scope actions to devices.
+in order to scope actions to devices.
 You can then use views to aggregate the moderation rules pertaining to specific users.
-(In addition, moderation actions can easily be shared in this model.)
+(In addition, moderation actions can easily be shared in this model.) - Configuration: Config settings are stored individually, local to each user, and are not intended to be replicated.

-(You may notice this architecture differs from the above example Chitter class.
+class.
 The architecture will continue to evolve a bit as we learn more about using PouchDB.
 Consider these snippets as demonstrations more than production code.)

 As an example of using this architecture, let's aggregate a status with multiple edits as well as associated media files: